Flight for Life: History

 Flight For Life began in 1972 with a single Alouette III helicopter, based at St. Anthony Central Hospital in Denver, Colorado.
 It was the first civilian, hospital-based medical helicopter program in the U.S. It has grown to be a regional program responding to nine states.

 The idea was generated from St. Anthony administrator E. V. Kuhlman, who wanted to improve medical transport of patients from the mountains and rural areas.

-People teased him that he’d seen too many episodes of MASH, and one of his board members called him a “lunatic”.
+People teased him that he'd seen too many episodes of MASH, and one of his board members called him a “lunatic”.
 But he persisted with Drs.
 Dan Dracon and Henry Cleveland, and Asst.
 Admin.
 Jack Goetzinger.
 When the “bird went up” and became successful and copied, Kuhlman found his cynical Franciscan nun board member and told her, “Sister, every now and then the lunatic fringe becomes the cutting edge.”

 Recruitment of helicopter pilots was not difficult given the Vietnam War and helicopter pilots returning to the US and looking for challenging jobs.
-Likewise nurses and techs were lined up to be a part of the Flight For Life team.
+Likewise nurses, techs, and before long paramedics were lined up to be a part of the Flight For Life team.

 The choice for an Alouette helicopter came simply because of the need to reach high altitudes in the Rockies and Alouettes were the best.
 Kuhlman also had the idea to paint the helicopter orange, so that it would be easily seen; he never admitted that it would become the marketing tool that it became.